 Crowe’s Manufacturing Outlook Survey indicated that 21% of respondents were disincentivised from innovating due to reduced R&D relief and the more aggressive HMRC approach/policy.

-Airbus also wants to encourage their existing and new supply chain members to come on that journey with them.
+Airbus also wants to encourage its existing and new supply chain members to come on that journey with them.

 Crowe's Thrival campaign features businesses driving future winning strategies.
-These strategies focus on what a business can manage and influence themselves, strengthening resilience, capitalising on opportunities and identifying and addressing exposures and risks.
+These strategies focus on what a business can manage and influence itself, strengthening resilience, capitalising on opportunities and identifying and addressing exposures and risks.

 Do businesses want to be in the 79% of businesses that are still driving innovation?